elfhosted/elfhosted.com/docs/app/list-sync.md

 ## How to use List-Sync

-At the least, you'll need to give ListSync your Overseerr / Jellyseerr API key, by running `elfbot env listsync OVERSEERR_API_KEY=<your key here>`
+At the least, you'll need to give List-Sync your Overseerr / Jellyseerr API key, by running `elfbot env listsync OVERSEERR_API_KEY=<your key here>`

 You can, at this point, run List-Sync in interactive mode, or you can drive it declaritively, by setting any of the following ENV vars, using the same [ElfBot][elfbot] syntax: